5.3 Vortec supercharger Whipple

 In summation, if you plan on running lots of boost and operating in the higher rpm range, go with a centrifugal blower.
 If you instead want to prioritize low-end torque, perhaps for towing or off-roading, a roots or twin-screw might serve you better.

-Best Superchargers for 5.3 Vortec
+Superchargers for the 5.3 Vortec

 Lingenfelter 5.3 Vortec Supercharger Kit